-The Irish Government is committed to ongoing work on corporate tax reform and has recently published a Corporate Tax Roadmap, which lays out the next steps in Ireland's implementation of various commitments they have made through BEPS, along with other international initiatives.
-In this regard, Irish legislation concerning tax regulation has significantly increased over the past few years, with this effort set to continue in the coming years.
+The Irish Government is committed to ongoing work on corporate tax reform, and has recently published a Corporate Tax Roadmap, which lays out the next steps in Ireland's implementation of various commitments made through BEPS, along with other international initiatives.
+In this regard, Irish legislation concerning tax regulation has significantly increased over the past few years, and this effort is set to continue in the coming years.